Francessco121/mar-toolkit/src/mar_disassembler/README.md

 ## Usage

+The only prerequisite is [the Dart SDK](https://www.dartlang.org/tools/sdk) (version 2.0.0 or higher).

 ### Pub activation

 This is the recommended option if you intend on just using the application, or would like to run a development copy from any directory.